lucaspecina/watson-co-scientist/README.md

      - Provide manual reviews of system-generated hypotheses
      - Contribute their own hypotheses to the tournament
      - Direct the system to explore specific research directions
+     - Resume sessions across multiple research periods
+     - Pick up where they left off with all context preserved
      - Integrate their expertise with the system's capabilities

 ### Example System Workflow